mlisek96/OddajRzeczy/README.md

 # Welcome to Oddaj Rzeczy!

 > **PAGE CONCEPT**: The project is a webstie which purpose is to creats a place where everyone will be able to give away unnecessary items of clothing to trusted institutions.
 By using a transparent, multi-stage form that will make it easier for user to donate items.
+The project is based on Google Firebase, with user datebase and form collection.

 ## 🦄 DEMO